 1. Start a conversation

 One aspect of loneliness is that you feel like no one else understands you.
 One way to help children who are feeling like this, is to open up a dialogue so that they have the opportunity to share their experiences.
-Ask them how they found the last year.
-Did they miss their friends?
-How have they found coming back to school?
-Ask them what could be done in school to make them feel less lonely?
+Ask them about their friendships and life at school.
+Ask them what could be done to make them feel less lonely.

 2. Seek to show empathy